 At this time AUC only applies when Medicare is the primary insurance.

 Right now, nothing.
-There is no hard stop in 2020 or 2021, as it is an operational and testing year.
-CMS is asking ordering professionals to try to consult AUC during the educational and testing year.
+There is no hard stop during the educational and operations testing period.
+CMS is asking ordering professionals to try to consult AUC during this time.
 Ordering professionals can continue with the order, however CMS has the authority to identify professionals who have outlier ordering patterns in the years subsequent to AUC going live.
 Professionals identified as outliers may be subject to prior authorization.

 The following information is required: the patient’s age, the patient’s gender, signs and symptoms, and the test being ordered.